Not just Price is right: Canadiens have Penguins on brink - WHIZ News

 BACK TO BACK

+The Minnesota Wild don’t have much time to regroup facing elimination in Game 4 (10:45 p.m., NBCSN) after being shut out 3-0 by Jacob Markstrom and the Vancouver Canucks on Thursday afternoon.
+Markstrom stopped all 27 shots he faced, though his teammates also blocked 22.

+“They did a good job with blocking shots,” Minnesota’s Kevin Fiala said.
+“They were staying in the (shooting) lane.
+I feel like they blocked a lot of shots from everybody.
+Just have to make sure to get those through and get some rebounds and stuff.”

-Two series are going back-to-back from Game 3 Thursday to Game 4 Friday: The Toronto Maple Leafs and Columbus Blue Jackets (8 p.m., NHL Network) and the Vancouver Canucks and Minnesota Wild (10:45 p.m., NBCSN).
+That’s a similar challenge for the Toronto Maple Leafs, who are going back-to-back from Game 3 to Game 4 of their series against the Columbus Blue Jackets (8 p.m., NHL Network) and the Vancouver Canucks and Minnesota Wild .

 For more AP NHL coverage: https://apnews.com/NHL and https://twitter.com/AP_Sports